 Vista is modeled after Google Zanzibar - Google's internal authorization platform, which lets us extend the traditional RBAC model by allowing you to express permissions based on relationships between entities.
 Architecturally, Vista is inspired by OPA - an open source policy engine, which enables permissions checks from a sidecar container.

 We help you define relationships between resources, roles, and actions to ultimately answer the question of “can user x perform action y on resource z?”

 For example, if a user has read access to a folder, you probably want to enable read access to the documents contained in the folder as well.
 This is very difficult to manage in a traditional RBAC model, as new permissions would have to be created as every document in the folder is created.
 With Vista you can define

-rules that traverse these relationships, allowing you to define expressive permissions in a concise way.
+ownership queries that traverse these relationships, allowing you to define expressive permissions in a concise way.

 The Vista Dashboard is used to create your permissions model by defining your Blueprint - your Resource Types, the actions that can be taken, and roles to limit what permissions can be granted.
 This acts as a schema for how permissions can be applied to users for specific objects.